mjvdende/mjvdende-com/source/about/index.md

 You should follow him on twitter, linkedin and blog

-Maarten has experience wirth AWS Cloud, certified AWS Solution architect - associate.
+Maarten has experience with AWS Cloud, certified AWS Solution architect - associate.